Adaptation is like recovering from a debilitating disease (in this case, climate change): you may survive, but things will never be the same again.

 Ellie Murtagh, Institute of Future Cities, University of Strathclyde

 In Scotland the effects of climate change are already being felt.
-There has already been a 27% increase in rainfall – mainly through more intense rainfall, a rise in average temperature of 1 degree and a 5 week longer growing season since the 1960s.
+There has already been a 27% increase in rainfall – mainly through more intense rainfall – a rise in average temperature of 1 degree and a 5 week lengthening of the growing season since the 1960s.
 Across the world the impacts being attributed to climate change already include more intense hurricanes, rising sea levels meaning communities needing to relocate, coral reefs dying, failing food harvests.

 Across many parts of Scottish society from individuals to businesses to our government there is much good work being done to tackle the causes of climate change, but humans have been emitting fossil fuels in significant quantities since the industrial revolution.
 In Scotland and the wider UK, the effects of climate change are already starting to be felt, with 100 hectares of salt marsh and mudflats being lost each year due to rising tides and the resulting erosion.

 Acknowledging and responding to these changes is essential for every individual, organisation and government going forward: a process called ‘adaptation’.